enbraun/slate/source/includes/_rates.md

 | Code      | Description
 | :---      | :----
-**200** <br><span class = "success">`OK`</span> | Indicates that the operation was successful and rate is deleted successfully.
+**200** <br><span class = "success">`OK`</span> | Indicates that the operation was successful and rate deleted successfully.
 **403** <br> <span class = "error">`Forbidden`</span> |Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.
 **404** <br><span class = "error">`Not Found`</span> | This indicates that project or rate does not exist.

 ## Role Rates

 A rate is an entity that allows you to assign billing rates to a role object.
-Each role has its own set of rates assigned on different effective dates.
+Each role has it's own set of rates assigned on different effective dates.

 This API allows you to list, create, delete, update rates of any role.